Welcome to Our Space

 She has experience treating children with articulation and language impairments, Autism Spectrum Disorder, pragmatic language impairment, Down syndrome, motor speech disorders, and various genetic disorders.

 Margaret is from Athens, Georgia and has lived in Dallas since 2010.
-She enjoys spending time with her husband, two kids, and their ancient goldendoodle.
+She enjoys spending time with her husband and two kids.
 Margaret loves reading and nature.

 She is currently accepting new patients.
 She looks forward to meeting you!